Solid pseudopapillary tumours (SPT) of the pancreas are rare (usually benign) pancreatic tumours.

 - Gruber-Frantz tumour (or just Frantz tumour)

-They are extremely rare and thought to account for 1-2% of exocrine pancreatic tumours.
+They are rare and thought to account for 1-2% of exocrine pancreatic tumours.
 They tend to present in young non-Caucasian females around the 2nd and 3rd decades of life.

 Most patients are asymptomatic at diagnosis.
 They may occasionally present with a gradually enlarging abdominal mass or vague abdominal pain.